everscale-events/local-config/README.md

 - makes working with the notifications stream a pleasure:
     - allows to partition it by client-specific _hash_ as a key so that we're always dealing with the data, relevant to a specific client and there's no way to mess up;
     - allows to combine it with another stream (so called "control stream"), based on RabbitMQ queue, making notifications ignorable, for example, if a particular client doesn't have any alive subscriptions anymore.
-- provides [asynchronous means](https://ci.apache.org/projects/flink/flink-docs-master/docs/dev/datastream/operators/asyncio/) of sending notifications over HTTP(S) with retries on errors, being performed using configurable strategy with exponentially increasing delays between attempts (see [Appendix A](#appendix-a) for the details on configuration);
+- provides [asynchronous means](https://ci.apache.org/projects/flink/flink-docs-master/docs/dev/datastream/operators/asyncio/) of sending notifications over HTTP(S) with retries on errors, being performed using configurable retry strategy (see [Appendix A](#appendix-a) for the details on configuration);

+<div style="page-break-after: always"></div>

 - gathers and exposes a huge number of both built-in and user-defined (application-specific) metrics for increased observability of the system; visit [this page](https://ton.events:8086/orgs/00b6088f974b2aca/dashboards/084856f8d2c5c000) to see some of them visualized on the dashboard (username: `spectator`, password: `spectator`).

 The Flink App, written to do all the business logic described above, doesn't handle processing of Notification DeBot requests, i.e. actual registration of webhooks, though.
 For that purpose, there's a web service (Node.js) with an API Gateway (HAProxy) in front of it for TLS offloading, CORS and potentially useful stuff such as load balancing and rate limiting.